 They are even more strict about Yugioh cards since there are so many foil cards available, but it’s a good resource to use if you want someone else to do the selling for you.

-Overall, you won’t get the highest value for your sale using something like this, because they’re also trying to turn a profit so don’t be surprised if you can’t get full market value for your collection.
+Overall, you won’t get the highest value for your sale using something like this, since they’re also trying to turn a profit, so don’t be surprised if you can’t get full market value for your collection.

 3. Card Market

 Card Market is another major platform for buying and selling cards, and you just need to create an account to get started.